Postpartum Nurse

 • Spanish - B2

-• Include key skills throughout your resume that reflect the job description, and include a dedicated skills section.
+• List key skills throughout your resume that show you're a good fit for the role, and include a separate 'skills' section.

-• Don't include hobbies unless they help you prove a skill or experience that's necessary for the job.
+• Don't mention hobbies or interests unless they help you prove a skill required for the role, that you haven't included elsewhere.

 An applicant tracking system (ATS) is just one of the tools employers and recruiters can use to streamline their hiring practices.
 This typically includes screening candidates by scanning and ranking their resumes based on their likely suitability for any vacancy.
-There are several things you can do when writing your postpartum nurse resume, to give yourself the strongest chance of ranking highly in the ATS stage and progressing through the recruitment process.
+When drafting your postpartum nurse resume, there are a few guidelines to follow to give you the best chance of passing the ATS screening stage and progressing with your application.

 Follow these guidelines to create the best ATS-friendly resume: